readthedocs/readthedocs.org/docs/choosing-a-site.rst

 Important points:

 * No advertising
-* Allows importing private and public repositories from VCS.
+* Allows importing private and public repositories from VCS
-* Supports private versions that only your organization or people you give access to can see.
+* Supports private versions that only your organization or people you give access to can see
 * More build time and more build resources (memory & CPU)
+* Documentation is organized by organization, giving more control over permissions

 Questions?